Dehydration in the elderly

 Monitoring fluid intake is a good guide to ensuring good hydration.

-What can be done to prevent dehydration?
+What can be done to prevent dehydration in care settings?

 - Staff training to recognise the importance of hydration.

 - Determine an individualised daily fluid intake goal

 - Make sure water is fresh and looks palatable — perhaps by adding a few slices of lemon or orange or ice cubes.